MingyuPan2/ecse373_f23_mxp745_navvis_description/README.md

 Move on if everything is ok.

-### Create Appropriate Launch File
+## Create Appropriate Launch File

 In the package directory, create a folder named `launch`, then create a `display.launch` file in the `launch` folder.
 The .xacro file WILL NOT be used by default.
 The joint_gui WILL be used by default.
+Some code in <?ignore ... ?> were included for reference.
 Follow the code below to include everything in the file:

 	<launch>
 		<?ignore